-Summer is finally here, and there is no better place to be than New York City.
-This time of year, the city is bustling with activities, but where do you even begin?!
+Summer is finally here and there is no better place to be than New York City.
+This time of year, the city is bustling with activities, but how do you even begin to choose how to fill each day?!
 Look no further: We have the best things to do this summer in NYC.

 SEE A BROADWAY SHOW

 New York City is home to some of the greatest entertainment in the world.
 Take a trip to the theatre to soak in a musical, and enjoy the AC while you watch!
 Broadway Direct will always direct you to the official source of tickets for every show.
 See the full list of shows playing on Broadway.

 Looking for last-minute tickets?
 Many shows now have online lotteries where you can enter for tickets.
 Check out what is available through Broadway Direct HERE.

 Broadway in Bryant Park